+[1] The Commission's appeal is allowed on the issue of whether it exercised its discretion judicially.

-[1] The appeal is allowed.
-The file returns to the General Division to determine whether the Claimant was entitled to benefits for the period from October 11, 2020, to April 30, 2021, when she was taking training.
+[2] The file returns to the General Division to determine whether the Claimant was taking unauthorized training and, if so, whether she was available for work from September 28, 2020.